sofiak-hel/miinaharava/documentation/testingdocument.md

 code related directly to rendering thus difficult to test and somewhat irrelevant to the project as a whole.

+## Performance and benchmarking
+To do performance and benchmark-testing, you can run `minesweeper-ai` in headless-mode, which will give accurate statistics for specifically how much time was spent ie. running AI.

+Alternatively you can run `cargo bench` which will run a few different benchmarks for each difficulty:
+- How long does it take to generate a minefield, and solve it (including time spent revealing)
+- How long does it take to simply generate the minefield
+- How long does it to reveal a mine field and then reveal a random coordinate

+`cargo bench` is technically most likely more accurate, but since there is no specific benchmark for how long only the revealing takes or how long is only spent running AI, it is not optimal for all use cases.

 ## Running tests and coverage manually
 Testing can be run simply by running `cargo test` in the root folder of this